litaotao/IPython-Dashboard/LESSONS.md

 - ***Define your problems first, as clearly as possible***
     + Define your problems, breakdown them, focusing on the current problems.
+    + Split milestone into small tasks, make a small release every week [ depends on your project itself, one small release each week is just my taste]